mgmarlow/knavehack/content/index.md

 Black Hack](https://the-black-hack.jehaisleprintemps.net/english/).
 Knavehack is a simple, classless system that runs in the [OSR tradition](https://en.wikipedia.org/wiki/Old_School_Renaissance).
-Your equipment defines your role, your coins define your XP, and your improvisation defines your success.
+Your equipment defines your role, your loot defines your XP, and your improvisation defines your success.

 <section>